-We believe that equipping our employees, contractors and suppliers with the knowledge and requirements of our Business Integrity and Ethics program, including human rights, is key to the success of our program and in 2022 we continued to focus on our education program to enhance the knowledge base and employee understanding of our expectations.
+Barrick believes that equipping our employees, contractors and suppliers with the knowledge and requirements of our Business Integrity and Ethics program, including human rights, is key to the success of our program and in 2023 Barrick continued to focus on its education program to enhance the knowledge base and employee understanding of the company's expectations.

-In 2022 we developed and rolled out an immersive and scenario-based online ethics training program for all eligible employees to complete, this training includes both human rights and modern slavery topics.
-For 2022 our training program included an initial quiz to test knowledge and comprehension of our Business Integrity and Ethics program to determine the level of additional information and testing required in the compulsory training program.
-For the third consecutive year, 100% of required employees completed this training.
+In 2022, Barrick developed and rolled out an immersive and scenario-based online ethics training program for all eligible employees to complete, which includes both human rights and modern slavery topics.
+This included an initial quiz to test knowledge and comprehension of Barrick's Business Integrity and Ethics program to determine the level of additional information and testing required in the compulsory training program.
+100% of required employees completed this training again in 2023.

-At a minimum, human rights training is provided to all new employees and all employees who may impact human rights, receive reports or complaints on human rights, and oversee programs involving human rights.
+Human rights training is provided to all new employees and all employees who may impact human rights, receive reports or complaints on human rights, and oversee programs involving human rights.
 This includes management, legal personnel, human resources, security personnel, community relations personnel, individuals involved in administering the supply chain and overseeing third parties, and others.

 Additionally, enhanced live training was provided to employees in positions that are exposed to additional risk or who interact with government officials.
-Enhanced live training is provided in an interactive format with in-depth discussion on specific risk based compliance topics and affords the opportunity for employees to ask specific questions of our Business Integrity staff.
-Separately, we conducted several anti-corruption risk assessments at our operations and used the results of these assessments to improve and update our Business Integrity and Ethics program.
+Enhanced live training is provided in an interactive format with in-depth discussion on specific risk based compliance topics and affords the opportunity for employees to ask specific questions of Business Integrity staff.
+Separately, Barrick conducted several anti-corruption risk assessments at its operations and used the results of these assessments to improve and update our Business Integrity and Ethics program.

-In 2022, we performed third-party risk assessments of our global Business Integrity program and a third-party risk assessment was performed at the Loulo-Gounkoto mine.
-While there were no material findings from these risk assessments, the results and lesson learned form an action plan for these sites and opportunities for improvement were incorporated in our global Business Integrity program.
-We also continued to promote our hotline, emphasize our dedication to non-retaliation for whistleblowers across our operations and implemented an updated ethics training program, which all eligible employees and identified third parties were required to complete.
+In 2023, Barrick performed third-party risk assessments of its global Business Integrity program, and a third-party risk assessment and self-assessments were performed at certain sites.
+While there were no material findings from these risk assessments, the results and lesson learned form an action plan for those specific sites and opportunities for improvement were incorporated in Barrick's global Business Integrity program.
+Barrick also continued to promote its hotline, emphasise its dedication to non-retaliation for whistleblowers across our operations and implemented an updated ethics training program, which all eligible employees and identified third parties were required to complete.